Generation of massively entangled bright states of light during harmonic generation in resonant media: General formalism

-Below we discuss several specific scenarios that realize different entangled states, demonstrating routes to control the resulting outcome.
+In general, Eq.(\ref{eq:SolutionFirstOrderE_RWA_2}) describes a quantum state of light.
+Indeed, the integral is nothing but a sum of coherent states $\prod_{n>1}|\alpha_{n}(t,t')\rangle$, with $t'$ a continuous summation index.
+A sum of coherent states of light is no longer a coherent state.
+In fact, a sum of coherent states can be used to represent highly complex quantum states of light -- as long as one can control the coefficients in such sum.
+In the next section we discuss several specific scenarios that realize different entangled states, demonstrating routes to control these coefficients and thus the resulting outcome.

 Note that all generated states emerge from coherent states characterized by their indices $\alpha_n$ Eq.(\ref{eq:Alpha(t')}).
 Thus, in what follows, we will characterize the generated states using the average photon numbers

 that the coherent states at frequencies $\omega_n=n\omega$ would have acquired at the end of the laser pulse $T$, had the material system stayed in the dressed ground state throughout the whole laser pulse.

-We will use $N_3=N_3(T)$ for the third harmonic as the overall reference number.
-For other harmonics, the key numbers are then $N_n/N_3$, which are controlled by the parameters of the laser pulse and the cavity.
-For example, if $n=5$ is resonant with the cavity mode, the choice of the laser frequency, intensity, and the quality of the cavity can allow one to vary $N_5/N_3$ in a broad range.
-We shall also use $N_n(t)$ (for $t<T$) to denote the average number of photons in a coherent state $|\alpha_n\rangle$ that would have been generated by the material system in its dressed ground state by the time $t$ (given by the same equation Eq.(\ref{eq:N_n(T)}) with $t$ in the upper limit of the integral.)
+In particular, we will use $N_{3,g}\equiv N_{3,g}(T)$ for the third harmonic correlated to the dressed ground state of the material system as the overall reference number.
+We fix this number when presenting quantitative plots of the generated quantum fields.
+For other harmonics, the key numbers are $N_{n,g}(T) \equiv N_{n,g}$, which are controlled by the parameters of the laser pulse and, if a cavity is used, by the parameters of the cavity.
+For example, if $n=5$ is the harmonic resonant with the cavity mode and the transition frequency in the material system, the driving laser intensity, and the quality of the cavity can allow one to vary $N_{5,g}/N_{3,g}$ in a broad range.
+In the specific case of Na atom considered in Section 4D, we obtain all relevant quantities from the numerical solution of the time-dependent Schrödinger equation; fixing $N_{3,g}$ then automatically defines $N_{5,g}$, etc. and allows us to present quantitative results, see Section 4D.